SchoolOfCode/w9_frontend-project-neemo-ryan-harry-mino/README.md

 The well-being section was designed with the idea that students could navigate to relevant resources, depending upon their mental well-being needs.

 ### Footer
-Throughout the app the footer will provide a random inspirational quote.
+Throughout the app, the Footer will provide a random inspirational quote.

 ## How to use